 Two goods that complement each other exhibit negative cross elasticity.
 The increase in the price of one product causes a drop in the quantity demanded of the other product.
 For example, if pens are very expensive, people will opt to use ballpoints.
 As a result, the demand for ink will drop drastically.

-Two goods that are neither complementary nor substitute and are independent of each other show zero cross elasticity.
+Two goods that are neither complementary nor substitutes and are independent of each other show zero cross elasticity.
 The change in the price of one product does not affect the other product pricing, and it remains constant.

-If a product can be substituted with another, it is called perfect substitute, for example, the different brands of bread can be said to be perfect substitutes.
+If a product can be substituted with another, it is called a perfect substitute, for example, the different brands of bread can be said to be perfect substitutes.
 If a person buys one type, he/she is likely not to buy another bread product.

-Imperfect substitute products are the ones that although they can be replaced/substituted with each other, there is a probability there are those who will stick to the other product regardless of other factors.
+Imperfect substitute products are the ones that although they can be replaced/substituted with each other, there is a probability there are those who will stick to one product regardless of other factors.
 For example, bread and cakes can be said to be substitutes, but they are imperfect since some consumers will buy bread, but still want cake additionally.

-The benefit of substitute products is that provides consumers variety when choosing goods to satisfy their needs.
+The benefit of substitute products is that they provide consumers with variety when choosing goods to satisfy their needs.
 On the other hand, companies will incur more costs to develop competitive offerings and promote them as the best in the market.

-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+Thank you for reading CFI’s guide to Substitute Products.
+To keep learning and advancing your career, the following CFI resources will be helpful: